GiovanniZambiasi/gameplay-framework-unity/README.md

     - This applies hierarchically, so nested `namespaces` *can know about* `Types` in their parent `namespace`
     - This doesn't mean that you shouldn't use abstraction within a particular `namespace`.
 It can, and should, be considered

-So, following all the above rules will apply abstraction into your codebase *very consistently*.
+From here on, the above rule will be referred to as **the namespaces rule**.
 Here's an example:

 ![Abstraction map](https://user-images.githubusercontent.com/46461122/152663172-970889fc-f20d-4f28-bf84-33a00ca6ffa9.png)

 In the image above, the dotted lines represent a map of *who knows whom*.
 Notice how all the lines coming from the nested namespace (`TheAncientScrolls.Dragons`) have arrows, symbolizing that they only go one way.
 In the parent namespace (`TheAncientScrolls`), there are 3 types: `AttributeSet`, `IInteractable`, `ICatchFire`.
 They can all know about each other, as they're in the same `namespace`.
 However, they **can't know about** any types inside `TheAncientScrolls.Dragons`.
 On the other hand, `TheAncientScrolls.Dragons` is still a part of `TheAncientScrolls`.
 Therefore, types inside `TheAncientScrolls.Dragons` **can know about** types in `TheAncientScrolls`.

 ## Exceptions
 The `namespaces` rule will be most useful for your *runtime* scripts, where most of the buisness logic of your application will go.
 However, exceptions can be made for **`Editor` and `Test`** assemblies, since those namespaces are technically different than their respective types.
 For example, if you have a `Wizard : Entity` in a `WizardsAndGoblins.Wizards` `namespace`, an editor for it would likely be called `WizardEditor` inside a `WizardsAndGoblins.Editor.Wizards` `namespace`.
+In this case `WizardEditor` *needs to know* about the type in `WizardsAndGoblins.Wizards`.

+Another exception to the rule are `Systems`.
+Since they will be responsible for all `Managers` and their `Entities`, forbidding access their types could become counter-productive.
+However, the opposite **is not true**.
+No other types in an assembly can know about a `System`.
+If you deem it neccessary, you *can* apply abstraction between the `System` and its `Managers`.
+This could be useful if you want to have different `Managers` on different levels of you game, but still maintain the same `System`.
+For example, you could have an interface `IObjectiveManager` that has two implementations: `CaptureTheFlagManager` and `TeamDeathmatchManager`, one for each game mode.
+The `System` could use that interface to communicate with them, preserving abstraction between the two.

 ## So who can go in the root `namespace`?
 The root `namespace` of an assembly should be reserved mostly to interfaces, shared data objects, extension methods and some components. **No `Entity` or `Manager`** should be in the root `namespace` of an assembly.